taddes/python-crypto/AES/aes.md

 | 1 | 2 | 3 | 1 |
 | 1 | 1 | 2 | 3 |
 | 3 | 1 | 1 | 2 |

+6. Mix Columns
+**NOTE: This operation is not done in the last round of rounding.**

+7. Add Round Key
+**EACH ROUND GETS ITS UNIQUE SUBKEY**
+Add Round Key Operation:
+    * XOR bitwise operation between state-matrix and subkey
+    * **NOTE**: because XOR has a 50% probability of being 1 or 0, it is close to random, hence it is strong!
+More options would not necessarily be better, due to pseudo-random generation possibly making detectable patterns.